How Do You Explain the Contradictions in the Resurrection Story?

 One of the seeming contradictions that bothers people concerns the time the women came to the tomb, related differently by John and Mark.
 Mark’s account has the women coming to the tomb at the rising of the sun, while John states that Mary Magdalene came to the tomb when it was dark.

-This difficulty is solved when it is realized that the women had to walk quite some distance to reach the grave, since they stayed in Jerusalem or Bethany.
-It was dark when they left the place in which they were staying, but when they arrived at the tomb the sun was beginning to shine.
-Therefore, Mark is speaking of their arrival, while John refers to their departure.
+This difficulty is solved when it is realized that the women had to walk quite some distance to reach the grave, since they stayed in

 The area which has generated the most discussion concerns the angels who were at the tomb of Jesus.
 Matthew and Mark relate that one angel addressed the women, while Luke and John say that two angels were at the tomb.